There are many benefits that come from making the move from MySQL to Postgres Plus. Some of the top reasons to make the switch include the following:

 - Superior Developer Support - Postgres offers a development environment that offers more than what is found in MySQL today.
 Developers can write stored procedures, functions, and more in Oracle's PL/SQL, Java, Ruby, Python, Perl, C/C++, Postgres' procedure language, and more.
 Additionally, Postgres Plus solutions contain code debuggers, integrated and programmable connection pooling, user defined object type support, and much more.

-- Built-In Oracle Compatibility - Many IT organizations run both Oracle and MySQL.
-Unlike with MySQL, the skill sets of Oracle database personnel transfer immediately over to Postgres with its built-in Oracle compatibility layer.
+- Built-In Database Compatibility - Many IT organizations run both Oracle and MySQL.
+Unlike with MySQL, the skill sets of Oracle database personnel transfer immediately over to Postgres with its built-in database compatibility layer.
 DBAs and developers can write all their database code in Oracle PL/SQL and have it run on Postgres Plus.
 Further, Postgres Plus contains other Oracle features (e.g. a high-speed SQL*Loader utility) that help make the transition to Postgres as transparent as possible for Oracle professionals.

 - Easier Database Management - Postgres Plus actually exceeds MySQL where management ease of use is concerned.
 Postgres Plus solutions come with one-click installers, bundled job schedulers, automatic software update notifications, automated software patch management, enterprise graphical monitoring capabilities, GUI administration and SQL querying tools, advanced performance diagnostics (including an Oracle-style wait statistics interface), and other development / administration aids.